LucasDelfino92/morrowindsharp/setup.md

 ### Setting up Profiles

-Mod Organizer 2 has a feature called **Profiles**, which lets you quickly change from one mod setup to another. **Morrowind Sharp** as two versions available:
+Mod Organizer 2 has a feature called **Profiles**, which lets you quickly change from one mod setup to another. **Morrowind Sharp** has two versions available:

 - The standard installation, which is considerably longer.
-- The essentials installation, much shorter, ideal if you want to keep your experience mostly intact.
+- The essentials installation, much shorter, ideal if you want to keep your experience mostly intact or you simply want to dive in quickly into the game.

 You can follow both versions of the guide by creating multiple profiles.
 The first step is to create them.